ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

   end,
 })
 ```
-When you open a `sparql` file (a file with suffix `.rq`).
+When you open a `sparql` file (a file with suffix `.rq`),
-This runs the command `qlue-ls server` and connects the language client to this process.
+this runs the command `qlue-ls server` and connects the language client to this process.

 ## VS-code

-In vs-code there is no build in language-client.
+In vs-code, there is no built-in language-client.
 Instead, you have to create a vs-code-extention that acts as a language-client.
-I will do that in the Future™.
+I will do that in the future™.

 ## The Browser